BhavikCpatel/readable/README.md

 ### API Server:

-* Install and start the API server
+* Install and start the API server (running on http://localhost:3001)
   * `cd api-server`
   * `npm install` or `yarn install`
   * `npm start` or `yarn start`